revature-bubble-mobile/Mobile/general-documentation.md

 #### **Post request:**

 No post request should be made to the Firebase backend.
-All post request should go to the Azure backend.
+All post requests should go to the Azure backend.

 #### **Delete request:**